rajsugavanam/NVIM-Config/README.md

 $ rm -rf nvim
 ```
 (Warning: the last command will **erase your entire existing configuration** if
-one exists.
+one exists, and there is no turning back.
 You have been warned!)
 ```console
 $ git clone https://github.com/rajsugavanam/NVIM-Config nvim
 ```